 Finally, another standard procedure that you or your child may need is the installation of braces or orthodontics.
-Typically, most children are between the ages of 11 and 16 when the dentist recommends braces.
+Typically, when the dentist recommends braces, most children are between the ages of 11 and 16.
 This age group can still feel fear about going to the dentist and need some extra reassurance.

 Make sure that your child knows what to expect from each stage of the process.
 Be honest about any side effects or potential for pain during installation and wearing of orthodontic products.
 It may also help to remind them of why they are doing it and how much better their smile will be when they are done.

 You can also ask about invisible braces that sit over the teeth for yourself or your child.
 They usually don’t take as long and are obviously less invasive.
 Your dentist or orthodontist can tell you if you are a good candidate for them.

 Once you have had your procedure and the local anesthetic has worn off, you may be in some pain.
 Knowing exactly what to expect will help ease your anxiety when symptoms arise.
 If you have had dental surgery or root canal work, you will need some downtime to recover.
 Again, ask upfront about options to ease pain and speed up recovery time.